Are Trump And U.S. Intelligence Community Headed For A Showdown?

 Yet the agency survived to fight another day.

-The intelligence community has traditionally served as a convenient scapegoat when policy makers' decisions go south.
+The intelligence community has traditionally served as a convenient scapegoat when policymakers' decisions go south.
 There's an old saw in Washington: In this town, there are only two possibilities: policy success and intelligence failure.

 We think of the Iraq WMD debacle primarily as an intelligence failure.
 And Trump's communications staff certainly thinks so, as it resurrected the issue to dismiss a Dec.
-9 Washington Post report that the CIA assessed Russia was trying to help Trump win the White House.
+9 Washington Post report that the CIA had assessed that Russia was trying to help Trump win the White House.

 "These are the same people that said Saddam Hussein had weapons of mass destruction," the Trump statement said.

-But remember, it was a policy maker's decision to actually go to war in Iraq.
+But remember, it was a policymaker's decision to actually go to war in Iraq.

-So the intelligence community has played this role of whipping-boy before and will likely continue to play it in the Trump administration.
+So the intelligence community has played this role of whipping boy before and will very likely continue to play it in the Trump administration.

 And there probably won't be a showdown.
 People will grumble, but will go back to work.
 Most intelligence collection and analysis is a job as potentially interesting or humdrum as anyone else's.
 Despite the classified nature of the "industry," people still collect data, type on computers, fill out forms and try to make sense of the world around them.

-One can often forget the intelligence community is made up of professionals who lead regular lives.
+One can often forget that the intelligence community is made up of professionals who lead regular lives.
 Sure, they hold top-secret clearances, but they have mortgages and car payments, lawns to mow, children to take care of, vacations to plan.
 They are civil servants with a secure, middle-class American lifestyle that would be jeopardized if they quit their jobs.

 That said, there may be some who could try to undermine Trump by leaking embarrassing documents and committing criminal acts in the process.
 Certainly in an industry where millions of people hold security clearances, there will be some who could try unilaterally to take action (how's January in Russia, Edward Snowden?) to effect change or cause disruption.